The best advice I received when trying to decide on which fish oil to carry the label of Good Medicine was to taste the actual capsule oil.

 Good Medicine fish oil is processed the same day it is caught and you can tell.
 Another side effect of rancid/oxidized oil is that you will probably taste it later when you burp it back up.
 One of my most popular products is De Fish Oil (and De Fish Oil Liquid) because it smells and tastes great and I have gotten very positive feedback on the lack of fish burps when people take this product.
 If your fish oil did not pass the test, then I would strongly recommend De Fish Oil because there is:

 - Lack of fish burps

 Finally, what are the benefits of fish oil, anyway?
-The literature is legion in regard to health benefits, but I will list just a few major ones.
-It supports the immune system, and is essential in tamping down inflammation through pro-resolving mediators (basically downstream products of fish oil that shut down chronic inflammation).
-There is also great benefit in cognition and brain disorders as shown in this article:
+The literature is legion regarding health benefits, but I will list just a few major ones.
+It supports the immune system and is essential in tamping down inflammation through pro-resolving mediators (basically downstream products of fish oil that shut down chronic inflammation).
+There is also significant benefit in cognition and brain disorders as shown in this article:

-These are just a few of the benefits of fish oil without getting into heart benefits which is another paper in and of itself.
+These are just a few of the benefits of fish oil without getting into heart benefits which is another paper.
 Taking fish oil is important because there is a deficiency in the population at large.
-An NHANES (National Health and Nutrition Examination Survey) analysis demonstrated that a large percentage of the US adult population was not meeting recommendations for omega-3 fatty acid consumption.
+An NHANES (National Health and Nutrition Examination Survey) analysis showed that a large percentage of the US adult population was not meeting recommendations for omega-3 fatty acid consumption.

 Taking this deficiency information into account, then it would seem to be a good idea to take fish oil for its myriad health benefits and if you’re going to take one, make sure it’s the best you can find.